Fish Bowl, a Poem of Love and Dirt

 BoZa — Book of Zombie Apocalypse

 Zombie fiction couched within Jewish philosophy, written in a lyric style with seven short pen and ink illustrated chapters of a man becoming a zombie; but, in doing so, eventually growing a life to dream with, as he is led walking with a herd of the remnant of humankind towards the end of one world and the surprise-beginning of another.

 I've always been fascinated with the origin story and how our world has been partially shaped by many of these dreams of the ancients.
 Even parts of our most advanced science is still reflected in the so-called mythology of our universe, and vice versa.
 In this series of stories, I explore relationships between us and our origins, drawing from my studies and experience having thus far existed.

 My path in life has gratefully taken me to many places.
 But, once I was old and experienced enough to write down some of the memories from these adventures, I found that my experiences had, swimming hazily through my dreams, taken on a life of their own.
 These stories are some of those memories.

 I started writing when my kids were still young, wanting to read to them or their children writings from my own hand.
-I’m self-taught, and to improve I use my education and experience in technical and marketing writing, working as a high school English teacher, and postings made to:
+I’m self-taught, and to improve I use my education and experience in technical and marketing writing, being a high school English teacher, and with postings made to: